 Harbor Springs, Michigan 49740

-If you would like to designate your gift to a specific program or partner pantry (i.e., “Food 4 Kids” backpack program, food rescue, or Good Neighbors Food Pantry in Boyne City, etc.), please write the designation in the memo portion of your check, or inform a staff member.
+If you would like to designate your gift to a specific program (i.e., “Food 4 Kids” backpack program, food rescue, or a specific food pantry--see list), please write the designation in the memo portion of your check, or inform a staff member.

 Manna accepts gifts of stock, bonds, and mutual funds.
 Please contact our office for details on how to process such donations.